MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 #### A.B.C.
 The A-series

 This corresponds to Haspelmath's 'specific known' category.
 These pronouns are used to refer to indefinites that are both specific and known to the speaker.
-This is one of the many functions covered by the 'some-' series in English, though it is also the only one that  maps to just one English series.
+This is one of the many functions covered by the 'some-' series in English, making these pronouns narrow in scope.
 In Exwachil, this use case is marked only by the A-series, which is formed by taking a B-series pronoun and following it with an appropriate classifier.

     ???????            ???  ???      ???      ???   ???  ???
     PFV:P3SG:find:A3PL what CLF.NHAN fearsome in(?) cave that